bcgov/nr-rfc-ensweather/README.md

 ## Install

+Installation of this program involves two main parts: installing the python dependencies and installing wgrib2.
+We recommend installing the python dependences by creating a conda environment as described below.
+Wgrib2 is a program used to process GRIB2 files containing meteorological data.
+It must be downloaded and then compiled.
+We have included some basic instructions about this process below, but more information about wgrib2 is available from the software developer.

 ### Project installation

 Within the project directory, the anaconda environment used by this project can be installed as follows: